 Recovery is not a programme you complete.
 It is a capacity you rebuild.
 And capacity comes from doing real things in real time, not from sitting in a circle analysing what went wrong.

-This is why Briar House is being built around a working homestead.
-Not a farm as a backdrop.
-Not animal therapy as an add-on.
+This is why Briar House is being built around a working homestead — not as a backdrop to the clinical model or an add-on to the schedule.
 The homestead is the programme.
-The goats need feeding at 7am whether you feel like it or not.
-The chickens need water.
+The chickens need feeding at 7am whether you feel like it or not.
+The goats need water.
 The polytunnel needs weeding.
-There is bread to make and eggs to collect and fencing to repair.
+There is cabbage to be fermented, wild garlic to be preserved, eggs to collect, and fencing to repair.

 These are not activities designed to fill time.
 They are the mechanism through which the nervous system learns to regulate again.
 Polyvagal theory tells us that safety is not a thought.
 It is a felt sense.
 And that felt sense comes from co-regulation with other living things, from predictable rhythms, from physical work that has a visible result.
 You cannot think your way into nervous system regulation.
 You have to live your way into it.